 Last week at D2D, we explained why vitamins and minerals are important to maintain both your short and long term health.
-So, we know we need to ingest vitamins in order to stay healthy, but now it is time to investigate what type of vitamins you should be taking.
-If you turn to the Internet for help, you will find there is a lot of criticism from various nutritionists and natural vitamin companies on the use of synthetic vitamins – in particular threatening that our bodies do not know how to digest these supplements.
+So, we know we need to ingest vitamins to stay healthy, but now we need to investigate what type of vitamins we should take.
+If you turn to the Internet for help, you will find there is a lot of criticism from various nutritionists and natural vitamin companies on the use of synthetic vitamins; in particular, arguing that our bodies do not know how to digest these supplements.
 But is this true?
-Or is this another marketing ploy to make you buy the more expensive, naturally created vitamins?
+Or is this another marketing ploy to make you buy the more expensive, naturally-created vitamins?

 First, what is a natural vitamin?